anthezium/CS510-Advanced-Topics-in-Concurrency/Assignment_4/README.md

 export PATH="/u/theod/bin:$PATH"
 ```

-If you have issues getting this to work, or prefer to build your own copy in
+If you are not at PSU, have issues getting this to work, or prefer to build
-your home directory, you can do it like so:
+your own copy in your home directory, you can do it like so:

 ```bash
 cd ~/git